 Graduate students who believe they have previously met the objectives of a graduate course offered by the School of Education may request a program course exemption.
-Requests for this exemption should be directed to the appropriate program coordinator using a Program Course Exemption/Advanced Placement form, available from the Office of Admission and Professional Services.
-The coordinator will make the necessary arrangements for an oral and/or written assessment and will report the results to the Office of Admission and Professional Services.
+Requests for this exemption should be directed to the appropriate program coordinator using a Program Course Exemption/Advanced Placement form, available on the School of Education's web site.
+The coordinator will make the necessary arrangements for an oral and/or written assessment and will report the results to the Office of Academic Programs.
 The Office will inform the student and the student's program advisor of the results.
 Semester hours of credit are not awarded for exempted courses, and the total number of required hours in a degree program will not be reduced.
 Requests for program course exemptions must be made within the first semester following admission.